 It’s best to speak to your dog’s veterinarian before switching your puppy to a raw food diet.

-The best food for Husky puppy dogs is one that is formulated for puppies (not adult dogs or senior dogs or “all life stages” food).
+The best food for Husky puppy dogs is one that is formulated for puppies.

-It’s always important to feed your pup age-appropriate food (up to six months, up to one year, etc.).
+It’s always important to feed your pup age-appropriate food.

-Veterinarians often recommend feeding your dog a combination of 80 percent dry kibble and 20 percent canned wet or loaf food.
+Even if this is a combination of dry kibble and canned wet or loaf food.

 Also, make sure your puppy has access to plenty of fresh water at all times.